AashayShingre/mini-projects-python/compression tool/README.md

 ----

 Note: The tools reads the file in text mode for compression.
-[TODO: Change it to byte more]
+[TODO: Change it to byte mode]